SkylineCommunications/ChatOps-Extensions/README.md

 #### DataMiner Integration Studio Visual Studio Extension

 The DataMiner Integration Studio Visual Studio extension (also refered to as DIS) is required for development of Automation scripts using the [Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package](#skyline.dataminer.dcpchatintegrationhelper-nuget-package).
+DIS can also be used to deploy automation scripts directly from your development environment to your DataMiner Systems.

 See [Installing DataMiner Integration Studio](https://aka.dataminer.services/DisInstallation).